isomerpages/ura-lkywcp/resources/features/_posts/2020-02-18-affordable-homes-for-all.md

 To provide more affordable housing and arrest the growth in home prices, many cities are taking steps to adapt their residential estates to house more people, turn underused spaces such as car parks into homes, and ensure the proper use of existing housing stock.

+> "Cities in all regions face serious affordability challenges when it comes to housing, and housing affordability deteriorates as cities face increases in population.”

 #### **Making housing denser**

 For many cities, finding ways to accommodate more people in existing residential areas is a priority.
 In Sydney, the government is persuading homeowners with spare spaces on their properties to convert them into self-contained rental apartments.
 Its [Rightsize Service](https://www.cityofsydney.nsw.gov.au/vision/planning-for-2050/alternative-housing/rightsize-service) helps residents to finance modifications to change suitable spaces, such as their garage, backyard, or second floor after the children have moved out, into separate apartments.
 In exchange, a not-for-profit housing provider manages the new apartment for five years, renting it from the homeowner at market rate and subletting it to eligible tenants at a reduced rate capped at 30 percent of their income.